Flexitive/page-api/README.md

 * control of page load
 * creation of custom elements
-* listening to Page events
+* reacting to Page events
 * connecting dynamic elements to external data sources

 **This guide is a work-in-progress, expect breaking changes in the coming weeks and months**